 Final Thoughts/ Food For Thought

-The characteristics that the very best countries share, among other things, are: relatively low populations (most have less than 10 million people); a sustained governmental effort to provide clean air and water and fight climate change; relatively limited inequality; strong social safety nets, including universal healthcare; respect for individual rights, the United Nations, a free press, democracy, and the rule of law; and, for the most part, few firearms and relatively little religious belief.
+The characteristics that the very best countries share, among other things, are: relatively low populations (most have less than 10 million); a sustained governmental effort to provide clean air and water and fight climate change; relatively limited economic inequality; strong social safety nets, including universal healthcare; respect for individual rights, the United Nations, a free press, democracy, and the rule of law; and, for the most part, few firearms and relatively little religious belief.